d11wtq/rdo/README.md

 I haven't looked at what I need to change to have the drivers compile on Windows yet, but I will do.
 If anybody beats me to it, pull requests will be gladly accepted!
-I'll probably add some thin JDBC wrappers for jRuby.
+I was going to write JDBC wrappers for JRuby, but have decided to just aim for JRuby >= 1.6, which supports C extensions.
+This hasn't yet been tested with RDO.
+I should be able to make it work, as the parts of the Ruby API I use are very typical.

 ### Writing a driver for RDO